 I, like most writers, am a chain reader.
 I’m never without a book and will read the cereal box over breakfast if that is all that’s available.
-If you want to know what I’m reading, I post my weekly library hauls on the blog, as well as on my Goodreads page.
+If you want to know what I’m reading, I sometimes post my weekly library hauls on the blog, as well as on my Goodreads page.
 I also post some of my favorite books and authors on my Pinterest page.

 I am a certified Disney nut.
 Theme parks, movies, animation, you name it and I love it.